With obsessive passion and unique fashion designs, these are the 20 most iconic fashion designers ever.

 (1883-1971)

-At age 12, after her mother’s death, Chanel was put in an orphanage by her father and was raised by nuns who taught her how to sew — a skill that would lead to her life’s work.
+At age 12, after her mother’s death, her father put Chanel in an orphanage, and she was raised by nuns who taught her how to sew — a skill that would lead to her life’s work.

 In the early 1900s, thanks to Chanel’s stylish but straightforward clothing designs – instead of painful corsets and complex petticoats – women started to regain their freedom of movement.